facebookresearch/nevergrad/docs/opencompetition.md

 - Constrained optimization
 We explicitly allow portfolio-based algorithms such as landscape-aware algorithm selection techniques, etc.

-### IDEAS TRACK: Contributions to the experimental routines, including
+## New ideas & others: contributions to the experimental routines, including
 - suggestions for performance measures and statistics,
 - good benchmark problems,
 - visualization of data,
 - parallelization,
 - reproducibility, etc.

-## Submissions:
+# Submission:
-All contributions are directly made to either one of the tools, Nevergrad or IOHprofiler, via pull requests on our GitHub pages. https://github.com/facebookresearch/nevergrad for Nevergrad https://github.com/IOHprofiler/ for IOHprofiler [for IOHprofiler, please use the competition branch for your submissions] All supporting material should be uploaded together with the pull request.
+All contributions are directly made to either one of the tools, Nevergrad or IOHprofiler, via pull requests on our GitHub pages.
+You do not have to do anything else than a pull request. https://github.com/facebookresearch/nevergrad for Nevergrad https://github.com/IOHprofiler/ for IOHprofiler [for IOHprofiler, please use the competition branch for your submissions] All supporting material should be uploaded together with the pull request.
 Links to arXiv papers etc are possible and welcome, but by no means mandatory.
 Keep in mind that a good description of your contribution increases the chance that jury members will understand and value your contribution.